johnwroge/blog_practice/README.md

 ## Overview

 This is a simple blog repository to get practice developing in different languages.
-I plan on creating the same functionality for each language in a different directory for each.
+I plan on creating the same functionality for each language in a different directory.